AdaCore/training_material/courses/spark_for_ada_programmers/labs/130_autoactive_proof.lab.rst

           and then Is_Perm (Values'Old, Values);
       --  Upon completion, Values are a sorted version of input array

-   *Again, this is not enough - we're dealing with loops.*
+   *Again, this is not enough - we're dealing with loops*

 .. container:: animate 3-